espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Snagging Strike.md

 * * *

 You combine an attack with quick grappling moves to throw an enemy off balance as long as it stays in your reach.
 Make a Strike while keeping one hand free.
-If this Strike hits, the target is [[Off-Guard]] until the start of your next turn or until it's no longer within the reach of your hand, whichever comes first.
+If this Strike hits, the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the start of your next turn or until it's no longer within the reach of your hand, whichever comes first.